 Profiles in "Religious Studies" Expertise Area

-• Gharavi specializes in collaborating with transdisciplinary teams of artists, scientists, designers, and engineers to create compelling experiences and advance research.
+• Gharavi specializes in leading transdisciplinary teams of artists, scientists, designers, and engineers to advance research, tell stories, and create compelling experiences.

 • Woodward is affiliated with the Center for the Study of Religion and Conflict at Arizona State University.
 His research focuses on Islam, religion-state-society relations and religion and conflict in Southeast Asia.